 Family Membership: $30.00

 SAHS Membership Form (pdf) please print and mail.
 Thanks!

 - The members of the Board will start again to meet monthly to plan events and share information.
-They are public meetings so if you would like to be involved, feel free to attend.
-We do social distance and wear masks and will be meeting in the Floyd where there is more room for spacing everyone.
+They are currently being held using Zoom.
+They are public meetings so if you would like to be involved, feel free to contact us for details.

 - Docents – Docents are volunteers entrusted with opening and closing our museum during our open hours.
 We welcome new and continuing members to visit and shadow those who are here on either Wed or Fridays to learn a few basics.
 Docents often learn about other ways to contribute and connect with the community and that advocacy and support help is an ongoing need in all museums.
 Interest is the only qualification, bring your own local expertise and experience, share and learn with all of us.
 Although we are technically not yet open, we anticipate being open by appointment very soon.